Skip to content

 jte-models Facade Generator

-jte-models is a generator extension for jte which creates a typesafe facade for rendering templates.
+jte-models is a generator extension for jte that creates a typesafe facade for rendering templates.

 Setup